fabeal/api/README.md

 Values
 ------------------------
-We accept only plain data - without json, xml etc.
+We accept only data in JSON.
 We always return data in JSON.

 Verification